spacesprotocol/spaces-website/content/blog/may-2026-update/index.md

 The Spaces handle faucet is live.
 Anyone can claim a free handle in about 10 seconds at [spacesprotocol.org/faucet](https://spacesprotocol.org/faucet) and start building on it right away.

 Every one of those 100 million handles is committed to a single 32-byte tree root on Bitcoin.
 One tiny on-chain footprint, millions of sovereign handles, each as verifiable as Bitcoin itself.
+Once issued, a handle can't be revoked or expire.
+It's yours forever.

 <iframe data-src="picker-flow.html" class="post-iframe" inert tabindex="-1" scrolling="no" style="height:720px" title="Pick a handle"></iframe>